hashtopolis/server/README.md

 The web admin interface is the single point of access across all client agents.
 New agent deployments require a one-time password generated in the New Agent tab.
 This reduces the risk of leaking hashes or files to rogue or fake agents.

 There are parts of the documentation and wiki which are not up-to-date.
-If you detect anything or have questions on understanding descriptions, feel free to ask us.
+If you detect anything or have questions on understanding descriptions, feel free to contact us on Twitter (@s3inlc, @winxp5421).

 To report a bug, please create an issue and try to describe the problem as accurately as possible.
 This helps us to identify the bug and see if it is reproducible.